Policies, Ethics and Malpractice Statement

 - Made substantial contributions to the design of the work or the analysis or interpretation of data.

-- Made substantial contribution to the written draft as submitted, and agreed to the final submitted version, OR made a substantial contribution to revising it;
+- Made substantial contribution to the written draft as submitted and agreed to the final submitted version, OR completed a substantial contribution to revising it.

 Authors should refer to the full submission guidelines described on our Submission pages

 Conflicts of Interest

 The European Scientific Journal requests authors provide a conflict of interest statement for each author to warrant no such conflicts exist.

-All authors must declare funding sources, whether or not a study was funded, and the role of funders in any aspects of the work (e.g. research design, data analysis, writing of the submitted work, or influence over publication decisions).
+All authors must declare funding sources, whether a study was funded, and the role of funders in any aspects of the work (e.g., research design, data analysis, writing of the submitted work, or influence over publication decisions).

 All reviewers must declare any conflicts of interest before agreeing to review a manuscript.

 All members of the ESJ Editorial Board must declare any conflicts of interest before joining the Board.

 The ESJ Editorial Office consists of an Editor in Chief, an Advisory Editor, Managing Editor, and several Associate Editors.

-This editorial office operates as the governing body of the journal, to make decisions on the editorial scope, or direction of the journal, and to make collaborative decisions about any developments.
+This editorial office operates as the governing body of the Journal, makes decisions on the editorial scope or direction of the Journal, and makes collaborative decisions about any developments.

-The editor section also features a number of committed community members as recognition for their repeated contributions to the journal, and who are recognized experts in the field.
+The editor section also features several committed community members as recognition for their repeated contributions to the Journal, and who are recognized experts in the field.

 ESJ is a fully peer-reviewed journal.
 All papers undergo initial screening by the members of the Editorial Office.
 Papers that are considered for publication are subjected to a single-blind peer-review process.
-The majority of the papers are reviewed by two or more independent reviewers.
+Most of the papers are reviewed by two or more independent reviewers.

-The single-blind peer-review process means that the author is not aware of the reviewers’ identity during the review process, but the journal supports open reviewing and gives authors and reviewers the option to make their names and reports publicly available alongside the published paper.
+The single-blind peer-review process means that the author is unaware of the reviewers' identity during the review process.
+Still, the Journal supports open reviewing and gives authors and reviewers the option to make their names and reports publicly available alongside the published paper.

 The Journal does not guarantee manuscript acceptance under any circumstances.